evrythng/evrythng.js/README.md

 ### Node.js + Older browsers

-evrythng.js relies on the new standard resource fetching API (**fetch**) to communicate with the EVRYTHNG API. **fetch** has already been shipped in the major browsers (see http://caniuse.com/#feat=fetch).
-Nevertheless, if you're targeting older browsers you will need to also load a fetch polyfill before evrythng.js.
+evrythng.js relies on the new standard resource fetching API (**fetch**) to communicate with the EVRYTHNG API. **fetch** has already been shipped in all the major browsers (see http://caniuse.com/#feat=fetch).
+Nevertheless, if you're targeting older browsers or running in Node.js you will also need to load the fetch polyfill.
+The polyfill dependency is already installed in both NPM or Bower version.
+It just needs to be loaded.

 #### CommonJS

-**Note:** Node.js always needs the polyfill.
+**Note: Node.js always requires the polyfill.**

 ```javascript
 require('isomorphic-fetch')
 const EVT = require('evrythng')
 ```

-#### Browser
+#### RequireJS

-RequireJS:

 ```javascript
 requirejs.config({